 We will refresh this schedule as new sessions are added.

 To learn more about our dedication to the health of our community, download our community health needs assessments:

-In its most recent community health needs assessment, University of New Mexico Hospitals (UNMH) outlined several priorities for Bernalillo County:
+In its 2015 community health needs assessment, University of New Mexico Hospitals (UNMH) outlined several priorities for Bernalillo County:

 - Assuring healthcare coverage for all county residents.

 - Assuring Native American health care obligations are met by UNMH.

 - Building an integrated system of primary care and navigation support.